 Push notifications: Mobile app users can receive push notifications alerting them about new products, promotions, personalized offers, or updates.
 These notifications help businesses stay top-of-mind and drive usage.

 In-app messaging: Within mobile apps, in-app messaging allows businesses to communicate with users directly, provide support, and drive contextual engagement with relevant content or suggestions based on their behavior.

 Social media engagement: Social media platforms accessed through mobile devices provide an excellent channel for businesses to engage with their audience through posts, stories, and direct messages.

 The main requirement of customer engagement is being available to existing and prospective customers.
 This is especially challenging in the present scenario, where time and geography have become irrelevant, and prospects and customers expect businesses to be reachable around the clock.

 The advent of chatbots has made this possible without hiring employees to cover multiple shifts, but having developers/agencies build bots for your multiple requirements is going to be expensive.
-We’ve solved this with an easy-to-use drag-and-drop chatbot builder that makes creating a bot as easy as drawing a flowchart!
+Zoho SalesIQ's easy-to-use drag-and-drop chatbot builder makes creating a bot as easy as drawing a flowchart!

 Making AI chatbots more human

 Though chatbots were invented to free up your staff from mundane tasks so they can focus on more complex ones, research shows that customers find it harder to get issues resolved by AI chatbots.
 Is that a big negative for chatbot customer engagement?
 Not at all.

 Zoho SalesIQ offers you the best of both worlds with Answer Bot—an AI-driven chatbot that can greet your prospects or customers, respond to small talk with engaging phrases, and even understand common queries, regardless of the tone or terms used, and answer them using your resources.
 If at any point your customer decides to switch to a human agent, the bot can forward the chat to one of your team members.